prm20/golang/README.md

 # golang-dev-course
-where i'll be hosting all my examples and projects from dev course
+where i'll be hosting any go projects and lessons from dev course